wp-plugins/wp2yt-uploader/readme.txt

 This plugin will install 500+ SVG webfont icons for use on your site.
 Users can use the provided code in posts, themes and templates.

 == Description ==
+I originally created this plugin for my own personal use on client projects.
+After witnessing the power of this plugin firsthand, I wanted to give a little something back to the community who have helped me through the years.
+The 'WordPress SVG Icon Set' is extremely easy for any one to use.
+Two clicks of the mouse and you have an icon ready to be placed on to your site.

+These icons are a set of web-fonts, and are extremely scale-able.
+Meaning they will not degrade in quality the larger they get.
+Another great feature of this plugin is the ability to use the same icons across all devices.
+No need to generate Retina specific images for retina ready devices.
+By setting a max-width on the icon, it then becomes responsive.

-This plugin is great for developers who use icons on multiple sites and want to avoid the hassle of re-installing webfonts on to the server everytime.
+This plugin is also great for developers who use icons on multiple sites and want to avoid the hassle of re-installing webfonts on to a new server everytime.
 With this plugin its one click and you're ready to begin working.
 You can use these any where in your themes.

 **OVER 500 ICONS INCLUDED**

 **Insert Icons Directly Into Posts**

-**Future Development Planned**
+**Pro Version in Development**

 *Developing plugins is long and tedious work.
 If you benefit or enjoy this plugin please take the time to rate and review it, as this will only make future iterations of it better.*